namtazpro/azure-devopsfor/README.md

-# azure-devopsfor
+# azure-devopsfor...

 A list of good practises and code samples for deployment automation (DevOps) of Azure Services.
 By service or by domain.

-Use the list of services below to navigate the repository:
+Use the list of services below to navigate the repository or reference links:

 ## DevOps for Azure Services
 ### Azure Logic Apps